ejeschke/ginga/doc/manual/plugins.rst

 the zoom can be controlled by holding down Ctrl (coarse) or Shift (fine) while scrolling to constrain the zoom rate.

-The "Stretch XY" control can be used to stretch one of the axes (X or
+The `Stretch XY` control can be used to stretch one of the axes (X or
 Y) relative to the other.
-Select an axis with this control and roll the scroll wheel while hovering over the "Stretch Factor" control to stretch the pixels in the selected axis.
+Select an axis with this control and roll the scroll wheel while hovering over the `Stretch Factor` control to stretch the pixels in the selected axis.

-The "Scale X" and "Scale Y" controls offer direct access to the underlying scaling, bypassing the discrete zoom steps.
+The `Scale X` and `Scale Y` controls offer direct access to the underlying scaling, bypassing the discrete zoom steps.
 Here exact values can be typed to scale the image.
 Conversely, you will see these values change as the image is zoomed.

-The "Scale Min" and "Scale Max" controls can be used to place a limit on how much the image can be scaled.
+The `Scale Min` and `Scale Max` controls can be used to place a limit on how much the image can be scaled.

-The "Zoom Defaults" button will restore the controls to the Ginga default values.
+The `Zoom Defaults` button will restore the controls to the Ginga default values.

+.. _preferences-pan:

 Pan Preferences
 ---------------